 This file also has the official checklists and forms you use to strive for unbiased representation of a potential employee’s qualifications and support your decision to hire the most qualified candidate.
 The hiring manager’s opinions and notes that were taken during the hiring process do not belong in this file.

-- Factual documentation about employment decisions such as promotion, transfer to a lateral opportunity, and salary increases belong in the personnel records.
+This documentation includes such decisions as promotion, transfer to a lateral opportunity, and salary increases and they belong in the personnel records.
 The supervisor’s or HR’s opinions about the employee do not.
 Official disciplinary action documentation such as a written warning also belongs in the employee's personnel file.